Neonatology Made Simple For NLE NRE Step 1

 3. Neonatal Respiratory Distress Syndrome (NRDS)

-Most common cause of respiratory failure in preterm babies due to lack of surfactant (mainly dipalmitoylphosphatidylcholine – DPPC) produced by Type II pneumocytes.
+The most common cause of respiratory failure in preterm babies is due to a lack of surfactant (mainly dipalmitoylphosphatidylcholine – DPPC) produced by Type II pneumocytes.

 Surfactant Production in Pregnancy